-Well if your forklift tire looks like the one in the above picture, you certainly don’t need new forklift tires yet.
-Unless your forklift tires are brand new however, they most likely don’t look like that.
+Well, if your forklift tire looks like the one in the above picture, you certainly don’t need new lift truck tires yet.
+Unless your forklift tires are brand new, however, they most likely don’t look like that.
 This post is about identifying whether or not you need new forklift tires and some signs that maybe a replacement should be in your near future.
-When discussing forklift tire replacement, one must certainly know what type of tire they have.
+When discussing forklift tire replacement, you want to know the type of tire you have.

 There are a few main signs that it may be time to replace your forklift tires or maybe just one tire.
 They are outlined below:

 Chunking describes the process where bits of the tire, or chunks, chip off.
 Let’s look at this image below:

 You can see the top of this forklift tire has some chunks missing from it.
 If this happens to a significant amount of the tire or is concentrated in a similar area on the tire, it may be time to replace the tire.
 It will get worse over time and creates a bumpy, rough ride.
 If extreme, it can lead to pallets “bouncing” as the wheels travel over the “chunked” area on the tire.

 We don’t have a picture of a punctured tire, but we hope it’s self-explanatory.
 If your air pneumatic forklift tire has a flat, you already know it needs to be repaired or replaced.